code-review-checklists/java-concurrency/README.md

  - `LinkedBlockingQueue` → `ConcurrentLinkedQueue`
  - `LinkedBlockingDeque` → `ConcurrentLinkedDeque`

-Also consider using queues from JCTools instead of concurrent queues from the JDK: see [Sc.8](#jctools).
+Consider also using queues from JCTools instead of concurrent queues from the JDK: see [Sc.8](#jctools).

+See also an item about using [`ForkJoinPool` instead of `newFixedThreadPool(N)`](#fjp-instead-tpe) for high-traffic executor services, which internally amounts to replacing a single blocking queue of tasks inside `ThreadPoolExecutor` with multiple non-blocking queues inside `ForkJoinPool`.

 <a name="use-class-value"></a>
 [#](#use-class-value) Sc.4.
 Is it possible to **use [`ClassValue`](